 We all want to lessen our impact on the environment, and over the past couple of years we've been making positive steps towards just that.
-In 2020 we were able to remove the plastic from almost all of our products, postage and packaging and were delighted to receive recognition from Surfers Against Sewage for our efforts and become Plastic Free Champions!
+In 2020 we removed the plastic from almost all of our products, postage and packaging and were delighted to receive recognition from Surfers Against Sewage for our efforts and become Plastic Free Champions!

-In 2021 we are extending that through our remaining products, as well as trying to reduce our carbon footprint.
+In 2021 we extended that through our remaining products.
 Of course, it is never quite that simple trying to do the right thing, but this is where we are:

-- NEW for 2021 - plastic-free packaging for Christmas cards
+- Plastic-free packaging for Christmas cards - introduced 2021

-- all bubble-wrap lined parcel envelopes have been replaced with shredded paper products, meaning that all of our postal packaging is now entirely plastic-free.
+- All bubble-wrap lined parcel envelopes have been replaced with shredded paper products, meaning that all of our postal packaging is entirely plastic-free - introduced 2021

 "Again, we've been moving towards this with cardboard envelopes for small calendar orders.
 We are now using a range of plastic-free envelopes - which of course are odd sizes, more expensive and heavier to send (so more expensive in more ways than one!).
 This raises other sustainability issues, but we are dealing with them one at a time."